jchampemont/notedown/README.md

 ---------------------------------------
 Upgrading is normally just a matter of using a newer version of the application.

-Database schema upgrades should be handled gracefully by Hibernate.
+Database schema upgrades should be handled gracefully thanks to liquibase migrations.

 Contributing
 ------------